Frequently Asked Questions

 If you tried to login five times or more and were unable to access MyChart, we have locked your account for security reasons.
 To reactivate your account, please contact the MyChart Customer Service Center 8 a.m. to 5 p.m. weekdays: (585) 275-URMC (8762), 1 (888) 661-6162.
 After verifying your identity, we will give you a temporary password to use to login; you'll then be asked to create a new password.

 Please login using your username and the temporary password you were given.
-Once you login, you will see a "Password Expired" page.
+Once you login, you will see a "Create A New Password" page.
 This page will ask you to create a new password.
-You will need to enter the temporary password in the "Temporary Password" field, followed by a new password of your choice.
-Once you click submit, you will be logged into MyChart.
+You will need to enter a new password of your choice, and retype that new password for confirmation.
+Once you click next, you will be logged into MyChart.
 For future logins, use the new password you just created.

 You can access MyChart from any computer connected to the Internet and an up-to-date browser (such as Internet Explorer, Google Chrome, or Mozilla Firefox).